-Facilitator: keeps the group on task, makes sure that everyone has the opportunity to share their ideas
+Facilitator: Keeps the group on task, makes sure that everyone has the opportunity to share their ideas.

-Recorder: writes down the group responses
+Recorder: Writes down the group responses.

-Reporter: shares the small group’s responses with the whole class at the end of the activity
+Reporter: Shares the small group’s responses with the whole class at the end of the activity.

-Timekeeper: watches the clock and keeps the group aware of the time limits
+Timekeeper: Watches the clock and keeps the group aware of the time limits.

 You can ask learners if there are other roles that they think should be included, such as artist, board writer, or proofreader.

-1. Write the name of a role on the board.
+Write the name of a role on the board.

-2. Define the role for the learners if they are unfamiliar with it.
+Define the role for the learners if they are unfamiliar with it.

-3. Have the class work together to generate a list of phrases that the person in that role can use during small group work.
+Have the class work together to generate a list of phrases that the person in that role can use during small group work.

-4. Write the title of the job on one side of an index card, and the accompanying phrases for that role on the other.
+Write the title of the job on one side of an index card, and the accompanying phrases for that role on the other.
 Make several sets for the class.

-5. When the learners break into small groups, give each learner in the group a card to assign their role.
+When the learners break into small groups, give each learner in the group a card to assign their role.
 You can also give the cards to a group, and have them decide which learner should take on which role.

-Facilitator: What do you think?
+Facilitator: "What do you think?
 Is your answer the same or different?
 Let’s talk about the activity.
-Can you say that in English?
+Can you say that in English?"

-Recorder: Can you repeat that?
-How do you spell ___?
-Please say that slowly.
+Recorder: "Can you repeat that?
+How do you spell _____?
+Please say that slowly."

-Reporter: Our group decided… In our opinion… We think that…
+Reporter: "Our group decided… In our opinion… We think that…"

-Timekeeper: We have ___ minutes left.
+Timekeeper: "We have _____ minutes left.
 We need to move on.
-Time is almost up.
+Time is almost up."